MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsShiftsPolicy.md

 ```

 ### -AccessGracePeriodMinutes
-Indicates the grace period time in minutes between when the first shift starts or last shift ends and when access is blocked.
+Indicates the grace period time in minutes between when the first shift starts, or last shift ends and when access is blocked.

 ```yaml
 Type: Int64